Igorino/Igorino/README.md

 - 👀 I’m interested in gaming, programming, and well, gamedev :P
 - 🌱 I’m currently learning Java and Web Application development
 - 💞️ I’m looking to collaborate on java projects such as minecraft mods
-- 📫 How to reach me: just hit me up!
+- 📫 How to reach me:
+  - Discord: Igorino#6215

 <!---
 Igorino/Igorino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.